ishandubey22/sp500-ceiling/README.md

 - `recover_terminal_prices.py` — Alpha Vantage + manual injection
 - `backtest_pro.py` — IS/OOS backtest with FF5 regression

 The original files used Stooq as the primary recovery source.
 Stooq geo-blocks requests from parts of Asia; the waterfall returned 0/172 tickers in the development environment because of captcha.
 Tiingo replaced it as the recovery source because it has an authenticated API that explicitly supports delisted history.

+I am not touching this codebase for a decent while now.
+Enjoy! ;)

 ---